top of page

 bullet_edited.png

 Nervous system disorders were the next common cause of death.
-Compared to the general population who are most likely to die from cancer, heart attach, or stroke.
+Compared to the general population who are most likely to die from cancer, heart attack, or stroke.

 bullet_edited.png